SAP/odata-vocabularies/vocabularies/Common.md

 ## [FieldControlType](./Common.xml#L372:~:text=<EnumType%20Name="-,FieldControlType,-")
 Control state of a property

-If this annotation is given dynamically in the metadata, its value in the before-image or after-image of a request
+When changes are requested, the value of this annotation in the before-image or after-image
-          plays a role when changes are requested.
+          of the request plays a role.
+These may differ is the value given dynamically in the metadata.

 Member|Value|Description
 :-----|----:|:----------